DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Pipes-Structures-Tables.md

 # Pipes and Structures Tables

 The Pipes and Structures Tables feature allows you to edit pipes or structures data efficiently.
-You can add and customize multiple properties to the tables for comprehensive piping network management.
+You can add and customize multiple properties to the tables for comprehensive data management.

 ## Overview

-Piping Engineer provides dedicated tables for managing both pipes and structures within your piping networks.
+Piping Engineer provides dedicated tables for managing data for both Pipes and Structures within your piping networks.
 These tables offer:

-- **Bulk editing capabilities** for multiple pipes and structures
+- **Bulk editing capabilities** for single or multiple pipes or structures
-- **Customizable property columns** to match your project requirements
+- **Customizable property columns** to match your project requirements or specific use case.
-- **Real-time validation** of piping network integrity
+- **Rule validation context** Tables highlights the objects violating the Civil3D rules.

 - **Mass property updates** across entire networks

 ## Selecting Pipes and Structures